1. What is COPC Senior Care Advantage?

 6. What is the downside for me?

 We don’t see any downside.
-Naturally, it will take time to put all the systems in place to begin the program for patients starting January 1, 2018.
-The COPC Senior Care Advantage medical leadership, headed by Dr. Mary Cook and Dr. Wulf, are providing the resources, support staff and attention to detail to ensure that the program will be ready to care for patients on January 1, 2018.
-We welcome your questions and ideas in the planning stage now to make the program even more successful.
+Systems have been put in place and have been operational for patients since January 1, 2018.
+The COPC Senior Care Advantage medical leadership, headed by Dr. Mary Cook and Dr. Wulf, are providing the resources, support staff and attention to detail to ensure that the program works well for our patients.

 7. What type of product is this: PPO, HMO?